We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Most criticisms of the paleo diet relate to the long-term effects of consuming these specific food groups over the course of a lifetime.

 As with most diets, the paleo diet is not a panacea.
-The most healthful option is for a person to eat a wide variety of foods, minimize their consumption of saturated fats, and eat an appropriate number of calories for their weight, age, and activity level.
+The healthiest option is for a person to eat a wide variety of foods, minimize their consumption of saturated fats, and eat an appropriate number of calories for their weight, age, and activity level.

-People who want to eat healthful, nutrient-dense food but do not want to try paleo can consider one of these options:
+People who want to eat healthy, nutrient-dense food but do not want to try paleo can consider one of these options:

 - Whole30: A short-term 30-day eating plan designed to help people understand how their body responds to food, this plan focuses on nutrient-dense whole foods.